 The District recognizes two categories of incidents: serious reportable and reportable incidents.

-A Serious Reportable Incident (SRI) is a significant event or situation which due to its severity requires immediate response, notification to, and internal review and investigation by the provider agency and/or the DHCF.
+A Serious Reportable Incident (SRI) is a significant event or situation which due to its severity requires immediate response, notification to, and internal review and investigation by the provider agency and/or DHCF.
 SRIs include, but are not limited to: death; abuse; neglect; exploitation; theft of consumer personal property; serious physical injury; inappropriate or unauthorized use of restraints; suicide attempt; and serious medication error.

-A Reportable Incident (RI) is a significant event or situation involving a participant and shall be reported to the DHCF, and investigated by the provider.
+A Reportable Incident (RI) is a significant event or situation involving a participant and shall be reported to DHCF, and investigated by the provider.
 RIs include, but are not limited to: medication error; missing person; hospitalization; suicide threat; vehicle accident; fire; police; emergency room visit; emergency relocation; property destruction; and, other events or situations that involve harm or risk of harm to a participant.

-All employees, sub-contractors, consultants, volunteers or interns of an Elderly Persons with Disability (EPD) provider agency or government agency are required to notify the DHCF within 5 business days of occurrence, when a serious reportable incident or reportable incident is witnessed, discovered or becomes know.
-Notifications are made via facsimile or reported electronically through the DHCF's EPD electronic case management system.
-Casenet is the DHCFs case management tracking system.
+All employees, sub-contractors, consultants, volunteers, or interns of an EPD waiver provider agency or government agency are required to notify DHCF within 24 hours (or the next business day) of occurrence, when a serious reportable incident or reportable incident is witnessed, discovered, or becomes known.
+Notifications are made via facsimile or reported electronically through DHCF's electronic case management system.
 All case management providers are required to electronically report incidents.